harleylang/polar-interactive-lessons/src/lib/Lessons/lesson1.svelte.md

 ## Lesson 1 -- Deny by default

 Polar is deny by default, meaning that all queries are denied unless the knowledge base contains a matching policy that grants access.
-Testing!